Insecure (Or, How to be a martyr whilst doing laundry)

 Have you ever felt so self conscious that you forget how to walk?

 Like, you're walking down the street, but you know there are people in the restaurants that you're walking by that can see you, so you start walking with more intention.
 Really, you look like an idiot and you know it.
 Why are your feet so floppy all of a sudden?
 Were you always so hunched?
 Do you carry your bag on your right or left shoulder?
-You want to pick your head up and walk with pride, but you know you'll trip over a curb, or small dog, so you walk, stooped, like you're protecting The One Ring.
-You're just terrible.
+You want to pick your head up and walk with pride, but you know you'll trip over a curb, or small dog, or the dignity you dropped, so you walk, stooped, like you're protecting The One Ring.

 We are so insecure.
 It didn't even occur to you that no one noticed you walking down the street because no one notices anything.
 They were all painfully aware of how terrible they chew to ever notice that you stepped in that puddle.